 To visualize the uneven repulsion and subsequent energy splitting explained above, we use diagrams showing the various energies of the metal's d-orbitals.
 An example is shown below.

-As we can see, an energy difference exists between electrons in lower and higher energy orbitals, which leads, as one might imagine, to the possibility of electron transitions.
-Indeed when visible light hits a metal complex, the electrons in lower energy orbitals may excite to the higher energy ones, and upon relaxing back to their original orbital, release photons of light of a certain wavelength.
-This corresponds to a specific colour, and is, for instance, the reason a cobalt metal centre, surrounded by amine ($NH_3$) ligands is bright yellow/orange.
+As we can see, an energy difference exists between electrons in lower and higher energy orbitals.
+As one might imagine, this leads to the possibility of electron transitions.
+Indeed, when visible light hits a metal complex, the electrons in lower energy orbitals may excite to the higher energy ones, and upon relaxing back to their original orbitals, release photons of light.
+Since the energy (and thus wavelength) of the light depends on the exact energy split of the metal complex, this corresponds to a specific colour.
+For instance, a cobalt metal centre, surrounded by amine ($NH_3$) ligands is a bright yellow/orange colour.

 Try out the metal complex builder to experiment with building and visualizing different metal complexes, including their IUPAC names and d-electron splitting diagrams.
 In addition, the interactive spectrochemical series allows one to explore the splitting capabilities of all common ligands, and see examples complexes in which they might be found.